Find a Therapist

 Karen Hanson

 Karen is a BACP accredited psychodynamic counsellor and a graduate from the specialist Diploma in psychotherapeutic work with ex-boarders with Nick Duffell and Nicola Miller.
 She has previously worked for counselling organisations in Horsham and Tunbridge Wells.
-She currently works privately with individuals in Horsham and online to support them working through their struggles with what life throws up – both those things that are chosen and those not.
+She currently works in private practice with individuals in Horsham, Haywards Heath and online where she supports adults in working through their psychological struggles with what life throws up – both those things that are chosen and those not, bringing an exploration into the impact of the past on current situations into the work.
 Having lived and worked in a number of different countries, in industry, the charitable sector and education she brings an understanding of the psychological impact of institutions, trauma, culture and loss of home and place to her therapeutic work.

 Amelia White